Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Results

 Bubbles whose initial radius is \emph{smaller} than $\sim 1.5\,r_H$ would need to reach an even larger overdensity before satisfying the black hole formation criteria.
 The immense pressure of such a large overdensity would need to be compensated by a very large latent heat release in the phase transition.
 The latter would violate one of our simplifying assumptions, for reasons that will be discussed in \cref{sec:latent-heat}.

 The dashed green curve in \cref{fig:rho} (left) illustrates the evolution of the energy density for a smaller $\chi$ mass gain, $m_\chi^\infty = 5\,T_n$, than for the blue reference curve.
 We see that the green curve flattens out before the Schwarzschild or Jeans instability criteria are satisfied.
-It does satisfy the criteria for overcoming degeneracy pressure (blue diamond), but as this criteria only leads to black hole formation in combination with a Jeans instability, we conclude that black holes cannot form for this parameter point.
+We conclude that black holes cannot form for this parameter point.
 The middle-left panel in \cref{fig:crosscheck} reveals that this is because, for $m_\chi^\infty = 5\,T_n$, a significant fraction of $\chi$ particles can build up sufficient momentum to escape through the wall.

 Finally, the dot-dashed red line in \cref{fig:rho} (left) has been calculated under the assumption of a larger Yukawa coupling $y_\chi$.
 Once again, the curve flattens before either criteria is satisfied, and the energy density does not become large enough for black hole formation.
 As we can see in the middle-right panel of \cref{fig:crosscheck}, this is predominantly caused by $\chi\bar\chi \to \phi$ annihilation, which is now more efficient than for the blue, orange, and green curves.